Cykelero/timefind/README.md

 The default option.
 To match, a page must contain the string.

-For instance, look for when the Undertale site started mentionned merchandise:
+For instance, look for when the Undertale site started mentioning merchandise:
 <pre>
 <b>$ timefind</b> undertale.com merch
 </pre>

 ### `-r --regex`: specify a regular expression predicate

 To match, a page must match the regex.

-You can omit the regex's surrounding slashes, except if you want to specify flags. (although by default, most flags are redundant because of [smart matching](#-b---no-smart-disable-smart-matching)
+You can omit the regex's surrounding slashes, except if you want to specify flags. (although by default, most flags are redundant because of [smart matching](#-b---no-smart-disable-smart-matching))
 Make sure to escape backslashes.

 For instance, find when a Wikipedia reached a million articles: